 Fannie Mae 97 allows purchase of single family primary residence with only 3% down and loan amount up to standard Conforming maximum.
 Unlike HomeReady and Home Possible products below, there are no income limits on this program and the property does not have to be in an underserved area, but at least one borrower has to be a first time home buyer.

 Fannie Mae HomeReady allows purchase of single family primary residence with as little as 3% down under expanded criteria (as compared to Fannie Mae 97 product).
 The program is more forgiving to lower credit scores than regular Conforming products (lower scores do not necesserilly result in higher rates).
-To qualify, either the borrower's income needs to be under certain income limit (generally, 80% of subject property Area Median Income), or the home needs to be located in an area considered underserved.
+To qualify, the borrower's income needs to be under certain income limit (80% of subject property Area Median Income).
 The program allows loan amounts up to standard Conforming maximum.

 Use Fannie Mae HomeReady eligibility lookup tool to check income limits based on property address.

 Freddie Mac Home Possible allows purchase of single family primary residence with as little as 3% down, and 2 to 4 unit primary residence with as little as 5% down (especially valuable feature), with loan amounts up to standard Conforming maximum.
 Similar to Home Ready, this program is more forgiving to lower credit scores than regular Conforming products (lower scores do not necesserilly result in higher rates).
-The borrowers must meet Freddie Mac area-based income limits (which for some areas may be higher than Fannie Mae's thus allowing borrowers with higher income to still qualify), or the property must be in an area considered underserved.
+To qualify, the borrower's income needs to be under certain income limit (80% of subject property Area Median Income).
+The program allows loan amounts up to standard Conforming maximum.

 Lookup Freddie Mac HomePossible eligibility lookup tool to check income limits based on property address.